 It is a tough month of winter for most of the United States.
 This month’s Full Moon names were most associated with the harsh weather or depleting stores of food.
 It makes sense for a Hunger Moon, maybe even a Bone Moon, as the food and meat is gone and only the bones remain.
 When I am hiking in the woods, I sometimes come across the bones of animals that did not make it through the winter.
 White bones, picked clean by hungry animals, white on the snow and even more so in the light of the Full Moon.

 Our Colonial ancestors called this simply the Winter Moon or the Trapper’s Moon, a name that came from eastern Algonquin Indian traditions.
 Though the tradition is (thankfully) not as common today, this would be the time when it was optimal for trapping beaver, fox, and mink as their fur would be at the fullest.

 This is a good time to witness the phenomena of “Moon pillars.”
-I have never seen Moon pillars which are an optical phenomena that is most likely to occur when the moon is low to the horizon, the air is cold, and ice crystals are angled in a position in the atmosphere where there is direct light in a straight column directly above or below the moon.
+I have never seen Moon pillars which are optical phenomena that are most likely to occur when the Moon is low to the horizon, the air is cold, and ice crystals are angled in a position in the atmosphere where there is direct light in a straight column directly above or below the moon.

 There are billions of micro-sized ice crystals in clouds (even in warmer weather) or in minute snow crystals, and as these column-shaped ice crystals drift earthward, they tip and tilt.
 There are “upper pillars” that are formed when light is reflected downward toward our eyes and “lower pillars” when light is reflected upward from the topmost crystal faces.